WebOrigami/docs/src/content/concepts/hello.md

 Many programming languages require you to parse data in formats like JSON.
 Origami includes built-in parsing for JSON and YAML files.
 You can drop in support for other parsers.

 _Key point: Origami lets you easily read data from a data file.
-You can work with hierarchical data like any tree._
+You can treat hierarchical data like any tree and get things out of it with slash-separated paths._

 ## Including a file folder in a tree